learn-software-engineering/learn-software-engineering/content/software-engineering/0300-requirements-engineering/01-requirements-engineering.en.md

 ### Functional requirements

-These describe the specific behaviors and operations that the system needs to perform in order to accomplish the intended purpose.
+These describe the specific behaviours and operations that the system needs to perform in order to accomplish the intended purpose.
 Functional requirements depend heavily on the type of software being developed.
 Some examples of functional requirements are:

 - The system shall allow users to sign in using their email address and password.
 - The system shall allow admins to add new user accounts.